Constitution of Georgia (U.S. state): History

 Georgia has had ten different constitutions in its history, not counting its royal charter, granted in 1732.
 The charter, approved by George II of Great Britain (the colony's namesake), placed Georgia under the control of Trustees, led by James Oglethorpe.
 The Trustees governed Georgia until 1752, when they surrendered their charter.
 Georgia then became a crown colony.

 Antebellum constitutions (1776, 1777, 1790, 1798, and 1861)

 Prior to having a formal constitution, a document entitled Rules and Regulations of the Colony of Georgia, drafted in 1776, was in effect.
 This document was designed to be temporary and made the Provincial Congress the most powerful branch of government.
 A year later, in 1777, the first formal constitution was drafted.
-This document also made the legislature the most powerful branch, with the governor being forced to rely on his executive council for many decisions.
-Additionally, the constitution allowed for an expansive franchise, with only the poorest excluded.
+This document also made the legislature the most powerful branch, with the governor being forced to rely on his executive council for many decisions. he executive council was composed of 12 members composed of the legislators that were voted in by the legislators of the House of Assembly.
+The executive council was to oversee and advise the governor, with the power to veto the governor’s actions and grant pardons.
+Additionally, the constitution allowed for an expansive franchise, with only the poorest excluded and those who could vote were required to vote or would subject to fine.
 These provisions resulted from the domination of the 1777 convention by "radicals" as opposed to the more moderate faction found in other states.

+Georgia would be one of the only states to establish a unicameral legislature when it established the House of Assembly.
+Representation was split among the eight counties and allowed for two smallest counties as well as any new counties laid out by the House of Assembly to have the ability to gain more representatives as the county grows.
+The 1777 constitution included Articles on freedom of religion, press, trial by jury, habeas corpus, and protection against excessive fines.
+Georgia would also get rid of entailment and primogeniture making it the first U.S. state to abolish both practices (Virginia abolished entailment in 1776 but not primogeniture until 1785).